chapman-mcd/Udacity_Disaster_Response/README.md

 This project processes message text received by aid organizations in disasters, and categorizes them across 36 key categories.
 Primary categorizations are related/unrelated to a disaster, whether the message requests assistance, and whether the message is a direct report.
 The full categorization includes the type of disaster, and the type of assistance requested in the message.

+## Project Discussion

+One of the challenges presented by this task is how to evaluate the performance of the model.
+Accuracy is not necessarily the best metric here, as the data is unbalanced.
+High accuracy scores can be achieved by a model which categorizes all messages as not in any of the categories.
+So precision and recall are more appropriate.
+Of the two, recall is the more important, since the impact of filtering out a request for aid is large compared to the impact of forwarding on a possibly-unrelated message.
+However, precision cannot be discarded completely - the basis of the problem is that aid organizations receive a flood of messages and have trouble determining which messages are relevant to their response.
+A perfect recall score could be achieved by simply forwarding on all messages, but this would accomplish nothing.
+As a result, the machine learning models are evaluated on the basis of their f2 score, which gives slightly more weight to recall than precision.

 ## Dependencies
 This project depends on the `pandas`, `numpy`, `scikit-learn`, `nltk` and `sqlalchemy` python libraries.